-Again, and again museums find themselves confronted with one question: how do we interest and attract young audiences?
+Again and again, museums find themselves confronted with one question: how do we interest and attract a young audience?
 The Hermitage Amsterdam decided to face this question by creating an online and live game which allows users to engage with the Hermitages' collection in a novel and fun way.
-In order to translate the concept from a good idea into a playable game the Hermitage Amsterdam chose Total Design as partner for design and development.
+In order to translate the concept from a good idea into a playable game, the Hermitage Amsterdam chose Total Design as partner for the design and development.

 Gaming in the museum

 Born out of this cooperation are the “Grand Art Game” and the “Grand Art Game Live”.
 The first is an online quiz game featuring Hermitages’ artworks, the second an extension of the game which works as a treasure hunt during on-site exhibitions at the Hermitage Amsterdam.

 Since only a small percentage of the museum visitors are of the age between 15 and 24, the Hermitage engages this young audience with their collection by the gamification of looking at art.
 And even provides the option of playing a game at home, and thus keeping them engaged.
 Even in times when it is not possible to physically visit the museum.
 Of course, the games can be played by anyone, younger and older

 The Grand Art Game – becoming a digital art collector

 The Grand Art Game allows users to build their own art collections and choose a tsar as their personal avatar.
 With every quiz completed users can pick an artwork to have it added to their collection, and their tsar levels up while playing.
 The game features an internal ranking system which allows users to compare their achievements to those of other players.
 A special feature in the game allows the Hermitage Amsterdam to offer a free ticket to users after they collected 10 artworks.
 Thereby the game creates a strong pull effect towards the physical museum which incentivizes online users to become exhibition visitors.

 Live in the museum